Entanglement and chaos near critical point in strongly coupled gauge theory: Introduction

-Viable holographic prescriptions for EoP are presented in \cite{Takayanagi:2017knl}.
-One can use the noition of purification and construct a TFD state which has the holographic dual, a two sided eternal black hole \cite{Maldacena:2001kr}.
-In \cite{Shenker:2013pqa} author shows that the entanglement in a TFD state can be destroyed via the insertion of an early time operator.
-The degradation of entanglement is considered as the signature of quantum chaos.
-Entanglement and quantum chaos are two distinct concepts, but they are interconnected in various ways, especially when considering a system described by mixed density matrix.
-In a chaotic system the entanglement between two causally disconnected parts of a TFD state can be disrupted by an early perturbation which grows exponentially in time.
-For a strongly coupled field theory, the shockwave analysis and pole skipping are the mostly used holographic methods \cite{Shenker:2013pqa,Jahnke:2017iwi, Blake:2018leo,Grozdanov:2018kkt, Sil:2020jhr, Mahish:2022xjz,Chakrabortty:2022kvq}
+Entanglement and quantum chaos are two distinct concepts, but they are interconnected in various ways, especially when we study them from the perspective of a mixed state.
+In particular, we start with two identical copies of causally disconnected but non-locally correlated thermal field theories, use the notion of purification and construct a TFD state which has the holographic dual, a two sided eternal black hole \cite{Maldacena:2001kr}.
+An elegant way to quantify such non-local correlation present in the TFD state is to study a variant of MI, known as theormo-mutual information (TMI) \cite{Morrison:2012iz}.
+TMI counts the total non-local correlation between two causally disconnected thermal field theories.
+On the other hand, in \cite{Shenker:2013pqa}, the authors show that in a chaotic system the entanglement between two causally disconnected parts of a TFD state can be disrupted by an early perturbation which grows exponentially in time.
+The generalization of similar study for a strongly coupled field theory is executable via various holographic prescriptions such as shockwave analysis and pole skipping method \cite{Shenker:2013pqa, Blake:2018leo, Grozdanov:2018kkt, Jahnke:2017iwi, Sil:2020jhr, Mahish:2022xjz,Chakrabortty:2022kvq}.